Steph-Chong/scores/docs/paper.md

 ## Key Benefits

-In order to meet the needs of researchers, `scores` has the features outlined below.
+In order to meet the needs of researchers, `scores` includes the features outlined below.

 Table: Key Benefits of `scores`